|

 Medical uses

-In clinical trial Carisoprodol was better than propoxyphene in
+In clinical trial Carisoprodol was better than propoxyphene in relieving stiffness and increasing movement.
+It was

-better than butabarbital for increasing movement and leading to
+better than butabarbital for increasing movement and leading to general improvement.
+Carisoprodol was superior to diazepam

-did not differ from the centrally acting muscle relaxant cyclobenzaprine.
+acting muscle relaxant cyclobenzaprine.
+[3-6]

 Pharmacological characteristics